zukunft/zukunft.com/docs/code_functions_all.md

     \-- explain - section for function explain not yet defined that it should be review in /result/result.php
 \-- result_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /result/result_list.php
-    \-- add - section for function add not yet defined that it should be modify in /result/result_list.php
+    \-- add_result - section for function add_result not yet defined that it should be modify in /result/result_list.php
     \-- get_by_formula - section for function get_by_formula is expected to be set and get in /result/result_list.php
     \-- filter - section for function filter not yet defined that it should be modify in /result/result_list.php
     \-- display - section for function display not yet defined that it should be display in /result/result_list.php